 A DUI conviction has both legal and administrative consequences.
 In fact, the Motor Vehicle Administration (MVA) suspends your driver’s license almost immediately upon a DUI arrest in Maryland, even before you are brought before a judge or found guilty of a crime.
 If you do not request a hearing with the MVA within ten days of your arrest, your license suspension will remain in effect until your trial.
 Our legal team can also represent you with MVA matters to help you meet all of the important deadlines to protect your rights and your driving privileges all while working to east the impact such a charge can bring.

 Even a single DUI conviction may result in life-altering penalties.
 The maximum penalties for a first time driving under the influence conviction is up to one year in prison, $1,000 in fines, and 12 points on your driving record.
 With a second DUI the jail time and the fine double to 2 years and $2,000 respectively.
-These penalties continue to escalate as convictions pile up.
+These penalties continue to escalate as convictions pile up for a third DUI offense and beyond.
 Not only does a single DUI conviction carry fairly significant penalties, it sets you up for increased penalties down the line.
 Those under the age of 21 are also likely to face additional penalties for consuming alcohol while under the legal age.